triphora/emcutils/README.md

 This mod is not sponsored by nor affiliated with Empire Minecraft, Starlis LLC, or Mojang Studios.
 It has been approved for use on Empire Minecraft in accordance with its [approved mod](https://mods.emc.gs) policies.

-## Asterisk

-*Fully automatic with VoxelMap.
+[^1]: Fully automatic with VoxelMap.
 Xaero's users must still manually create the world, but the name will automatically be filled in.